Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • To restore muscle function and normalize metabolic processes - corticosteroid hormones.

-• In order to reduce pain, relieve spasm and strengthen muscles, acupuncture, electrophoresis and phonophoresis with drugs are prescribed.
+• In order to reduce pain, relieve spasms and strengthen muscles, acupuncture, electrophoresis and phonophoresis with medications are prescribed.

-What is ophthalmoplegia, its types and methods of treatment
+What is ophthalmoplegia, its types and treatment methods

 It can be due to many reasons: infectious diseases. head or eye injuries and poisoning.